 How does living in a community property state affect your mortgage qualifications?

-Qualifying For A Mortgage And Buying House In Community Property States
+How To Get Approved For a Mortgage With High DTI Buying House In Community Property States

-- These government-backed mortgages hedge their risk by factoring in non-borrowing spouse’s debt when evaluating mortgage qualifications
+A government-back mortgage includes USDA, FHA, and VA mortgage loans—these government-backed mortgages hedge risk by factoring in non-borrowing spouses’ debt when evaluating mortgage qualifications.

-The thought process behind adding spousal debts is to negate any future financial woes such as a judgment being placed against the property for the non-borrowing spouse.
+In short, your debts will count against the overall debt-to-income ratio even if you are not on a mortgage loan.
+If you are not on a mortgage loan, your income will not count toward the debt-to-income ratio.
+The thought process behind adding spousal debts is to negate any future financial woes, such as a judgment being placed against the property for the non-borrowing spouse.

-Debts Included In DTI When Buying House In Community Property States
+Debts Included In DTI Buying House In Community Property States

 Credit Scores Used By Mortgage Lenders